-The study includes an analysis of the Enid housing market, along with practical recommendations and tools to helps address the housing issues and opportunities.
-The following pages combine understanding of the physical and socioeconomic conditions with implementation tools that can be leveraged at the local or regional level.
+This study includes an analysis of the Enid housing market and offers practical recommendations and tools to address identified housing issues and opportunities.
+The following pages integrate an understanding of the physical and socioeconomic conditions with implementation tools that can be leveraged at the local or regional level.

-- · Chapter 1 Introduction - · Chapter 2 examines housing, demographics and economic trends. - · Chapter 3 summarizes outreach efforts and community input. - Chapter 4 brings together the market analysis and community input to identify the community's strategic housing goals. - Chapter 5 delivers strategies, programs, and policies that will move Enid towards more attainable and affordable housing.
+- Chapter 1 introduces the study and provides definitions of common housing terminology. - Chapter 2 examines housing, demographics and economic trends. - Chapter 3 summarizes outreach efforts and community input. - Chapter 4 utilizes a market analysis and community input to identify the community's strategic housing goals. - Chapter 5 delivers strategies, programs, and policies that could move Enid towards housing that better meets demand.